jaiarobotics/jaiabot/src/doc/markdown/environment_setup.md

 ## Build

-From the root of the jaiabot repository, run the build script:
+From the root of the JaiaBot repo, run the build script:

 ```
 ./build.sh